SamuelGadiel/mason_cat/README.md

    dart pub global activate mason_cli
    ```

-   Keep in mind that if you use multiple versions of the Dart SDK you can see a warning while running the brick with a different dart version than the one you have installed the mason.
-The terminal shows a message saying it couldn't find the kernel, but at the end it manages to run the brick with no further issues.
+   Keep in mind that if you use multiple versions of the Dart SDK you can see a warning if running the brick with a different dart version than the one you have installed the mason./
+   The terminal shows the following message saying it couldn't load the kernel, but it manages to run the brick with no further issues.

+   > Can't load Kernel binary: Invalid kernel binary format version.

    About the homebrew version...\
-   I have tried the homebrew version, but it install a full version of the Dart SDK, even if you already have a version (or multiple) installed.\
+   I have tried the homebrew version, but it installs a full version of the Dart SDK, even if you already have a version (or multiple) installed.\
    It just adds another version of the Dart SDK.
 This discouraged me to use the homebrew version.

-2. Install the CAT brick\
+3. Install the CAT brick\
    Once mason is isntalled you have to install the CAT brick to it.\
    There are two ways of installing bricks using mason, locally or globally.\
    I'd recommend that you install it globally so you can use it in any flutter project, but if you just need it to a single project, you can install it locally.

-   In the future you will be able to do this just by running
+  This brick is [hosted in the BrickHub](https://brickhub.dev/bricks/cat), and you can install it with the commands

    ```bash
    # Local install